How to Measure and Improve Industrial Storage Space Efficiency

 Some storage equipment/facility factors:

-- What types of storage racks are being used?
+- What types of storage racks are you using?
 Make sure they fit the product you’re storing in them.
 Generally you should place slower movers (more here) in shelving or bulk racks and faster movers in carton flow or pallet flow racks.
 Don’t get dogmatic about this – there are often good reasons for you to be flexible.

 Stock item characteristics: